 Instructors may, at their discretion, withdraw a student due to inability to maintain the prescribed minimum rate of progress stated in the course syllabus or for behavior detrimental to the learning process of the student or class.
-In the case of a withdrawal for behavioral reasons, the instructor will consult with the associate vice president for student success and conduct to ensure that the student discipline process, outlined in the COM Student Handbook, is followed appropriately.
+In the case of a withdrawal for behavioral reasons, the instructor will consult with the Dean of Student Services to ensure that the student discipline process, outlined in the COM Student Handbook, is followed appropriately.

-I: The grade of "I" is a temporary grade given when the student has completed a majority of the assigned work for a course, is in good standing (passing the course), and has experienced unforeseen circumstances beyond the student's control which result in the student being unable to successfully complete the course within the timeframe of the semester.
+I: The grade of "I" is a temporary grade given when the student has completed a majority of the assigned work for a course, is in good standing (passing the course), and has experienced unforeseen circumstances beyond the student's control, which result in the student being unable to successfully complete the course within the timeframe of the semester.